Brian Eno: 1970s

 In 1969, after separating from his wife, Eno moved to London, where his professional music career began.
 He became involved with the Scratch Orchestra and the Portsmouth Sinfonia; Eno's first appearance on a commercially released recording is the Deutsche Grammophon edition of The Great Learning (1971) by Cornelius Cardew and the Scratch Orchestra, which features Eno as one of the voices on the track "Paragraph 7".
 Another early recording was the soundtrack to Berlin Horse (1970), a nine-minute avant-garde art film by Malcolm Le Grice.
 At one point, Eno had to earn money as paste-up assistant for the advertisement section of a local paper for three months.
 He quit and became an electronics dealer by buying old speakers and making new cabinets for them before selling them to friends.

 In 1971, Eno co-formed the glam rock band Roxy Music following a chance meeting with saxophonist Andy Mackay.
 Eno later said: "If I'd walked ten yards further on the platform, or missed that train, or been in the next carriage, I probably would have been an art teacher now".
 Eno played on their first two albums, Roxy Music (1972) and For Your Pleasure (1973), on which he is credited mononymously as "Eno".
-On the records, Eno was noted as playing the EMS VCS 3 synthesiser, whilst also being credited for tape effects, backing vocals, and production.
+On the records, Eno was noted as playing the EMS VCS 3 synthesiser, while also being credited for tape effects, backing vocals, and production.
 Initially, Eno did not appear on stage at their live shows, but operated the group's mixing desk at the centre of the concert venue where he had a microphone to sing backup vocals.
 After the group secured a record deal, Eno joined them on stage playing the synthesiser and became known for his flamboyant, androgynous costumes and makeup, partly stealing the spotlight from lead singer Bryan Ferry.
 After the tour in support of For Your Pleasure ended in mid-1973, Eno quit the band, citing disagreements with Ferry.